Process automation

 Why process automation?

-The key reason for business process automation is the ability to make workflows more efficient: Ideally, all process steps run digitally and automatically, eliminating inefficient manual processing steps.
-In addition, the automation of business processes guarantees that they run without media discontinuity, which results in an extremely low susceptibility to errors.
-Thanks to comprehensive documentation and logging, those responsible always have an overview of current process statuses and the processors involved – and can make well-founded operational decisions based on this.
+The key rationale for business process automation is to make workflows more efficient.
+Ideally, all process steps will run digitally and automatically, eliminating inefficient manual processing steps.
+In addition, the automation of business processes guarantees that processes run without inefficiencies and interruptions, resulting in an extremely low susceptibility to errors.
+Thanks to comprehensive documentation and logging, users always have an overview of the status of the process and the processors involved.
+They can make well-founded operational decisions based on this.

-Central storage also ensures that information or documents can be found without time-consuming searches and do not get lost.
-All of this leads to significant savings in time and personal resources – and significantly lower costs.
-Last but not least, employees, customers and partners also benefit from process automation: while some are relieved of time-consuming manual administrative tasks and can concentrate on value-adding core tasks instead, others benefit from fast decision-making processes and a transparent flow of information.
+Central storage also ensures that information or documents can be found without time-consuming searches, preventing loss and resulting in significant time and resource savings, alongside reduced costs.
+Employees, customers and partners also benefit from process automation.
+From being relieved of time-consuming manual tasks and accessing information more easily to spending more time on value-adding core tasks and faster decision-making.

-The high configuration standards and numerous preconfigured workflows offered by professional process automation software such as nscale PAP guarantee intuitive and efficient process design.
-In addition, thanks to simply designed layouts and clear user guidance, processors are guided quickly and reliably through all process steps. nscale PAP is therefore the perfect basis for cross-company and visualized process automation.
-In addition, the solution is able to provide all information for task management and processing in a clear manner, so that workflows can be continuously optimized and adapted to new requirements.
-The process automation platform therefore offers companies everything they need to digitize and automate their business processes.
+The high configuration standards and range of preconfigured workflows offered by professional process automation software such as nscale PAP facilitate intuitive and efficient process design.
+In addition, simply designed layouts and clear user guidance mean processors are guided quickly and reliably through all process steps. nscale PAP is therefore the perfect solution for cross-company and visualised process automation.
+Alongside this, it provides all the information required for task management and processing so that workflows can be continuously optimised and adapted.
+Ultimately, the PAP offers companies everything they need to digitise and automate business processes.

 Examples of process automation: BPMN and DMN in practice

-Modern and powerful process automation software uses standardized methods to efficiently model digital processes.
-Ceyoniq’s nscale PAP solution is based on the leading Business Process Model and Notation (BPMN ) standard.
-What makes it special: Thanks to a low-code approach and an intuitive graphical interface, even employees without programming knowledge can model process automation by dragging and dropping individual workflow elements into the corresponding diagram, linking them together and adjusting them until the visualization corresponds to the real workflow.
+Modern and powerful process automation software offers standardised methods to efficiently model digital processes.
+Ceyoniq’s nscale PAP solution is based on the leading Business Process Model and Notation (BPMN) standard.
+But what makes it special?
+A low-code approach and an intuitive interface mean that even employees without programming knowledge can model process automation by dragging and dropping individual workflow elements into a corresponding diagram, linking them together and adjusting them until their visualisation corresponds to the real workflow.

-Decision rules are integrated using Decision Model and Notation (DMN), an internationally established standard for decision tables, which enables the precise documentation of complex decisions as well as the traceability of all processes for all process participants through transparent and easy-to-maintain responsibility regulations.
+Decision rules can be integrated using Decision Model and Notation (DMN).
+This is an internationally established standard for decision tables that enables precise documentation of complex decisions and traceability of all processes, for all process participants, through transparent and easy-to-maintain responsibility regulations.

 The individual steps of process automation

-Companies that want to drive forward the automation of their business processes should plan this project carefully and base it on a long-term digitalization and process automation strategy that ensures the company’s long-term competitiveness.
+Companies that want to advance the automation of their business processes must plan carefully and develop a long-term strategy for digitisation that ensures competitiveness.

 Indispensable: professional process automation software and tools

-As a first step, companies should analyze their existing – analogue and digital – processes and process modules as part of process mining and identify potential for process automation.
-This is because it is often not immediately apparent where this potential lies – and how it can be effectively exploited.
-This is particularly the case with complex workflows that involve several departments, company locations or even external process participants.
-In addition, companies should check whether the analogue processes to be digitized are necessary, well-organized and error-free.
-Otherwise, there is a risk of a GIGO scenario (garbage in – garbage out) – and bad analog processes become bad digital processes.
+As a first step, companies should analyse their existing processes (both analogue and digital) and process modules as part of process mining and identify potential areas for automation.
+Process mining is important because it is often not immediately apparent where the potential for process automation lies – and how it can be acted on.
+This is particularly true for complex workflows that involve several departments, company locations and even external stakeholders.
+In addition, companies should consider whether an analogue process is necessary, well-organised and error-free when deciding whether or not to digitise that process.
+Otherwise, companies run the risk of a GIGO scenario (garbage in – garbage out), where bad analogue processes become bad digital processes.

-The industry association of the German information and telecommunications sector (Bitkom) has developed a maturity model that companies can use to assess the status quo of their digital business processes without major effort.
-The model is based on four dimensions that can be used to measure the maturity level of workflows:
+The industry association for the German information and telecommunications sector (Bitkom) has developed a maturity model that companies can use to assess their digital business processes without huge effort.
+The model is based on four dimensions to measure the maturity level of workflows:

-- Data: the handling of data within the workflows (provision, analysis, etc.)
+• Data: data handling within a workflow (provision, analysis, etc.)

-- Quality: the quality of the processes themselves (correct description, legal conformity, etc.)
+• Quality: the quality of processes (correct description, legal conformity, etc.)

-- Organization: organizational framework conditions under which process management is organized (employee skills, support for digitalization projects in the company, etc.)
+• Organisation: the organisational framework conditions under which process management is organised (employee skills, support for digitalisation projects in the company, etc.)

 Define workflows to be automated

-Modeling and business process automation can then begin.
+Modelling and business process automation can then begin.
 It is advisable to proceed step by step and automate individual workflows one by one.
-Before going live, it should also be borne in mind that the employees concerned need to be trained: Ideally, they should be able to model simple workflows independently and implement them in day-to-day business as well as work safely and efficiently in the redesigned digital process environment.
+Before pressing ahead, organisations need to bear in mind that relevant employees need to be trained.
+Ideally, they should be able to model simple workflows independently and implement them in day-to-day business while working safely and efficiently in the redesigned digital process environment.

-After process automation is before process optimization!
-Companies should continuously monitor their automated workflows and use this to identify optimization potential to help achieve maximum efficiency levels in the automation of business processes.
+After process automation comes process optimisation!
+Companies should continuously monitor their automated workflows to identify room for optimisation and achieve maximum efficiency levels in the automation of business processes.

 When is it worth automating processes?

-Whether process automation is worthwhile depends on several individual factors.
-Before implementation, companies should carefully discuss the extent to which their workflows are already digitized and automated – and which processes lend themselves to automation.
-Financial considerations also play a role, as special tools and interfaces are usually required to implement company-wide process automation.
-Generally speaking, the more often a certain process is repeated, the more resources it saves and the higher the quality of the database, the more worthwhile business process automation is.
+Whether process automation is worthwhile depends on several factors.
+Before implementation, companies should carefully evaluate the extent to which their workflows are already digitised and automated, plus which processes lend themselves to automation.
+Financial considerations also play a role since specialist tools and interfaces are usually required to implement company-wide process automation.
+Whether process automation is worthwhile from a financial perspective, you should, generally speaking, consider how repeatable it is.
+The more repeatable the process automation, the more it saves resources and improves the database quality.

 Which processes can companies automate?

 In principle, companies can automate all operational workflows.
-Examples include data entry and transfer, forwarding of information, keywording of documents, rule-based data analysis, business processes such as quotation approvals or contract reviews and other repetitive processes.
+Examples include data entry and transfer, information forwarding, document keywording, rule-based data analysis, business processes such as quotation approvals or contract reviews and other repetitive processes.

 What types of process automation are there?

 The most important types of process automation are simple, rule-based and intelligent process automation.
-Depending on the specific requirements profile, companies can choose the right approach for automating processes.
+Companies can choose the right option for automating processes based on their unique requirements.

-Intelligent process automation: For processes in which exceptions occur that cannot be processed (conclusively) with the predefined rules; artificial intelligence and robotics process automation (RPA) are used here to automate processes.
+Intelligent process automation: For processes with exceptions that cannot be processed (conclusively) within a set of predefined rules, artificial intelligence and robotics process automation (RPA) is used to automate processes.

 What are the requirements for process automation?

-As already indicated, automation does not make sense for all business processes.
-It is particularly useful where processes…
+As already indicated, it does not make sense to automate all business processes.
+Automation is particularly useful where processes

-- a high volume of data processing or transactions and
+• Require a high volume of data processing or transactions

-- high process quality is ensured in accordance with the maturity model.
+• Require high process quality ensured in accordance with the maturity model.

 Get in touch.